LeetLLM

 What an SFT run must decide

-Every serious SFT job has to answer the same questions:
+Every serious SFT job has to answer the same questions.
+The T102 failures above are what happens when you skip one:

 1. What is the behavior target?